patrickrooneyphd/CEOPolitics/README.md

 There are two ways to access this experiment:

 *To demo the experiment:
-    Create and activate a new virtual environment Clone this directory
+    1. Create and activate a new virtual environment
+    2. Clone this directory
-    Change directory to path on your machine: e.g., ```$ cd CEOPolitics``` Install requirements: ```$ pip install requirements.txt```
+    3. Change directory to path on your machine: e.g., ```$ cd CEOPolitics```
+    4. Install requirements: ```$ pip install requirements.txt```
-    Open devserver:```$ otree devserver```
+    5. Open devserver:```$ otree devserver```

 *To distribute this experiment on Heroku:
-    Follow steps in 1. to ensure the demo works
+    1. Follow steps in 1. to ensure the demo works
-    Create user profile on (heroku.com)[heroku.com]
+    2. Create user profile on (heroku.com)[heroku.com]
-    Enable web and worker dynos
+    3. In the project's "Resources" tab, enable web and worker dynos
-    For < ~10,000 users, provision Heroku Redis Premium-0, Heroku Postgres Hobby Basic Create a profile on (oTreehub)[https://www.otreehub.com/]
+    4. For < ~10,000 users, provision Heroku Redis Premium-0, Heroku Postgres Hobby Basic
+    5. Create a profile on (oTreehub)[https://www.otreehub.com/]
-    Deploy .otreezip file to Heroku and reset database
+    6. Deploy .otreezip file to Heroku and reset database

 [(back to top)](#political-stance-tweets-project)